True Antique™ Cushion Cut

 The classic cushion classified by GIA as the "Old Mine" diamond is the original cushion cut developed a few centuries ago, that was used to facet the world's most famous diamonds, such as Hope Diamond, Beau Sancy, Dresden Green, etc.

 Today these stones are commonly referred to as "Antique cushions" to distinguish them from so-called "Modern cushions" that also have a similar cushion outline but completely different faceting.
-More on Modern cushions below.
+Read about Modern cushions.

 Leon Mege True Antique™ Cushion diamonds are NOT vintage stones or stones taken out of old jewelry.
 They are cut in New York by a family of artisan diamond cutters who mastered diamond cutting for generations.